I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 I don't know if there's a difference between sand oil and tar sand oil.

-They're landowners are being told they're gonna be made an example of, and they've already put one pipeline through Nebraska in eastern Nebraska, about twenty-five miles east of where I grew up as a child, and that pipeline the first year had 14 leaks.
+And they've already put one pipeline through Nebraska in eastern Nebraska, about 25 miles east of where I grew up as a child.

-And one of them was made with significant.
+And one of them was significant.

-Now, that being said, I mean, the soil over in that that part of the state is much heavier.
+Now, that being said, I mean, the soil over in that part of the state is much heavier.

-You know, you're not and the water is much deeper.
+You know, you're not, and the water is much deeper.

 You're not sinking right into the water.